 By now, you might know that both of these generations are heavily connected to the internet and social media, While millennials watched the internet develop, Gen Z has used it since a very young age.

 Both millennials and Gen Z also go online primarily with mobile devices, but a big difference between these generations is that Gen Z was practically raised with smartphones.
-According to YPULSE, 12 is the average age Gen-Z received their first smartphone, five years younger (on average) than millennials.

 Source: YPULSE

 Gen Z's mobile-first mindset also impacts how they shop.
 Members of the generation are twice as likely to make a mobile online purchase than millennials.
-However, millennials still do shop a lot on mobile devices.
-In fact, 71% say they do most of their online shopping with a mobile device.

 Regarding online content consumption, millennials and Gen Z spend most of their time watching videos and visiting social media sites.

-According to a recent study, millennials watch online videos for 1.5 hours per day while Gen Z averages over three hours.
+According to a recent study, millennials watch online videos for 1.5 hours per day, while Gen Z averages over three hours.
 Meanwhile, both generations are thought to spend hours daily on social media.

 While you might have already known that mobile optimization and video marketing are a key digital strategies, these stats prove that it can help you zone in on young adult generations.
-If you really want to attract attention from both Gen Z or millennials, you'll want to create mobile videos, mobile ecommerce sites, or other phone-based experiences that cater to them.
-You should also be sure to market yourself on platforms that're already mobile, such as major social media apps.

 3. Both spend a lot of time on social media, but the platforms they use are quite different.

-The World Economic Forum reports that millennials are logged on to social media for an average of two hours and 38 minutes daily while Gen Z logs on for more than four hours each day.
+The World Economic Forum reports that millennials are logged on to social media for an average of two hours and 38 minutes daily, while Gen Z logs on for more than four hours each day.

 Aside from the time spent on social media per day, the platforms each generation uses are also slightly different.

-While my generation thrived on MySpace and Tumblr and now enjoys platforms like Facebook, Instagram, LinkedIn, and Twitter, Gen Z has zoned in on video-based platforms like Instagram, YouTube, Snapchat, and — more recently — TikTok.
+While my generation thrived on MySpace and Tumblr and now enjoys platforms like Facebook, Instagram, LinkedIn, and X, Gen Z has zoned in on video-based platforms like Instagram, YouTube, Snapchat, and — more recently — TikTok.

-Although TikTok seemed less popular in the Business Insider survey, this one-year-old platform is one of the fastest-growing social media apps due to booming global Gen Z users.
+The platform is one of the fastest-growing social media apps due to booming global Gen Z users.

-Gen Z and millennials do have a few social platform preferences in common.
-One, for example, is Instagram.
 While Instagram is older and more established than apps like TikTok or Snapchat, it's also pulled in millennials and video-loving Gen Z members.

-YouTube is also a social network that both generations are prominently using.
-While YouTube was launched when most millennials were children, 96% of Gen Z users have accounts on the video-sharing platform.
 The video platform is also the second-most used search engine and a platform where many in Gen Z and millennial generations go for product research, as 57% of YouTube's audience consists solely of the two generations.

 4. Millennials pay attention to ads for a longer amount of time.